eren-trueno/Sprint1_BugReport.xlsx/README.md

 Sprint 1 Project:
 Manual Testing.
-Included an Excel file with bug reports and test cases for URBAN
+Included an Excel file with bug reports and test cases for URBAN ROUTES.